-Section 1: Employees called for jury duty or subpoenaed court ordered appearances to attend court will be granted a leave of absence while attending court.
+Section 1: Employees called for jury duty or subpoenaed court-ordered appearances to attend court will be granted a leave of absence while attending court.
 Evidence of such duty in the form of a subpoena or other written notification shall be presented to the appropriate supervisor or his/her designee as far in advance as possible.
-Employees on jury duty or subpoenaed as a witness shall be compensated the difference between their regular rate of pay and the amount received by them for court duty during the time they were serving in such capacity.
-Employees must verify the amount received for servicing in such capacity.
-Employees will be required to provide documented proof of the required court appearance for which they are claiming Jury Duty time.